factor-finance/xusd-docs/docs/vision.md

 ## Team

-Decades of combined experience in startups, insitutional finance, and blockchain technology have led to a team of seasoned founders, engineers, and data scientists.
+Decades of combined experience in startups, institutional finance, and blockchain technology have led to a team of seasoned founders, engineers, and data scientists.

 :icon-rocket: Principal-level FAANG engineer